chakhsu/grpcity/README.md

 - **Protobuf**: Supports only dynamic load, simplifying the loading process of protobuf files.
 - **Client**: Configured once, callable anytime, anywhere, and supports multi-server invocation.
 - **Server**: Simplifies the initialization process with a three-step start, supporting multi-server deployment.
-- **Credentials**: Complete support for certificate loading on both the client and server, providing communication encryption capabilities.
+- **Credentials**: Complete support for certificate loading on both the client and server.
 - **No-Route**: No routing, RPC is inherently bound to methods.
 - **Middleware**: Both client and server support middleware.
 - **Metadata**: Standardizes the transmission and retrieval of metadata.